 These are the simplest juicers you’ll find.
 Reamers use a ridged, cone-shaped piece that you press into the center of a cut citrus half.
 Depending on the style, you either twist the reamer or the fruit to release the juice.
 Reamers are efficient, but they can be messy since the fruit is in your hand.
 While some reamers are very simple, others include strainers or the ability to measure the juice as it's being produced.

 Citrus squeezers are like large garlic presses that can fit half of a lime, lemon, or orange.
 They're designed to squeeze the juice out simply by applying pressure to the cut half.
 Most are made to fit fruits of specific sizes, so you may need more than one squeezer if you tend to juice a variety.
 Fortunately, some squeezers are adaptable to fit both limes and lemons.

-Most citrus squeezers are small handheld tools, but there are also larger versions.
+Most citrus squeezers are small hand-held tools, but there are also larger versions.
 These bigger models position the squeezer above a juice collection container and have a large lever for squeezing the fruit, making them ideal for large batches.
-These juicers tend to be targeted towards commercial users, but some are quite affordable for home users who love their morning orange juice.
-However, they're also much bulkier than handheld squeezers, so you’ll need more storage space.
+These juicers tend to be targeted toward commercial users, but some are quite affordable for home users who love their morning orange juice.
+However, they're also much bulkier than hand-held squeezers, so you’ll need more storage space.

 Electric Citrus Juicers

 If manual reaming sounds like a good method but is too much work, electric citrus juicers make the job much easier.
 With these juicers, the reamer spins just fast enough to extract the juice, which usually collects in a conveniently included container.
 With some electric citrus juicers, the user holds the fruit onto the reamer, while others include a fruit holder, which makes the process less messy.